 Masters Extern, 2016

 Applicants must be enrolled in a master’s program in clinical or counseling psychology, and must be able to commit to 16 hours per week for the entire academic year (August 2020 through May 2021).
 Application materials are due March 1, 2020.
 Decisions will be made by April 1, 2020.
-To apply, please send a cover letter, CV, and two letters of recommendation.

 For additional information, please contact: